SsODNet: The Solar system Open Database Network: Selection of the best estimates:

 The average spin coordinates are computed using \Autoref{eq:average}.
 However, as several ambiguous spin solutions may co-exist for a given SSO, we identify which estimates correspond to which spin solution using K-Means clustering \citep{KMeans}, as provided by the \texttt{scikit-learn}\footnote{\url{https://scikit-learn.org}} python package \citep{scikit-learn}.
 We consider that up to four distinct spin solutions can be present, such as for \nuna{20}{Massalia} (\Autoref{fig:spincoords}).
 Spin coordinates must be within \numb{30}\degr~of the average to be include in a cluster.
-We set default uncertainties of \numb{30}\degr~on spin coordinates whenever they are not specified by authors.

-We use a similar approach, based on K-Means clustering for rotation periods.
-In this case the threshold to belong to a solution is set to \numb{0.2}\,h.
-The default uncertainty is set to \numb{1}\,h.
+We set default uncertainties of \numb{30}\degr~on spin coordinates whenever they have not been specified by the respective authors.
+We used a similar approach, based on K-Means clustering, for the rotation periods.
+In this case, the threshold to belong to a solution was set to \numb{0.2}\,h.
+The default uncertainty was set to \numb{1}\,h.